riccastros1979/ShowHidePlugin/readme.txt

 = Options =

 * Title
-* Title URL
 * Widget CSS class
 * Content supports Text, HTML, CSS, JavaScript, Flash, Shortcodes, and PHP
-* Option to not display a title
-* Option to open Title URL in new window
 * Option to automatically add paragraphs to content
-* Option to not output before/after_widget/title (bare widget)
+* Option to start with open widget

 = More Information =